Propagating threatened trees in Jordan

 What did we do?

-With support from GTC, the Royal Botanic Garden Jordan (RBGJ) conducted research into the propagation of Jordan’s native trees and publicised cultivation guidance to the wider community.
+With support from BGCI, the Royal Botanic Garden Jordan (RBGJ) conducted research into the propagation of Jordan’s native trees and publicised cultivation guidance to the wider community.
 This encouraged stakeholders to grow native threatened tree species, to ultimately improve their conservation status in the wild.

 Acacia tortilis is threatened nationally in Jordan.
 Photo credit: Hideyuki Narita